Signature Aviation: Twenty-first century

 During 2000, BBA Group conducted a major divestment, selling off its Mintex brake pad division in exchange for £389m.
 Around this time, the company also diversified into the flight training sector, purchasing Oxford Aviation, then the largest professional pilot training organisation in Europe, for £55.4 million.
 During the following year, BBA Group bought American business Aircraft Service International Group ('ASIG'), the acquisition of which reportedly doubled the firm's presence in the commercial ground handling market, for $25m.
 During 2002, the group's chief executive Roy McGlone stated that management's strategy at that point was to focus on its FBO ventures and to dispose of non-core businesses.
-As a sign of the company's changes, BBA Group was reclassified upon the London Stock Exchange from the engineering sector to the transport sector.
+As a sign of the company's changes, BBA Group was reclassified on the London Stock Exchange from the engineering sector to the transport sector.

 During 2006, BBA Group opted to demerge its materials technology division, which developed and manufactured nonwoven materials used in the hygiene and medical markets and in numerous industrial applications, and friction materials for train brakes: the demerged business was named Fiberweb plc.
-That same year, Ontic, a legacy aerospace components supplier, was acquired; Oxford Aviation was sold on during the following year.
+That same year, Ontic, a legacy aerospace components supplier, was acquired; Oxford Aviation was sold during the following year.
 BBA Group's name was changed to BBA Aviation in 2007 to mark its transformation to a focused aviation group.

 In 2008, BBA Aviation bought the assets of Hawker Beechcraft Services Inc's Line Service Operations in exchange for £65.4 million.
-During 2011, it bought GE Aviation's fuel measurement business for £38.3m and a new services base at Bozeman in Montana, United States for $10.5m.
-In 2012, BBA Aviation purchased Dryden Air Services and PLH Aviation in Canada, securing a presence in the Canadian market for the business.
+During 2011, it bought GE Aviation's fuel measurement business for £38.3m and a new services base at Bozeman in Montana, United States, for $10.5m.
+In 2012, BBA Aviation purchased Dryden Air Services and PLH Aviation in Canada, securing a presence in the Canadian market.
 During 2013, it acquired Maguire Aviation Group for $69 million.
 That same year, BBA Aviation reportedly withdrew from talks with Dubai Aerospace Enterprise over acquiring aircraft maintenance provider StandardAero.
-In 2014, BBA Aviation sold APPH (comprising UK sites and US Wichita site) for $128 million to Héroux-Devtek Inc.
+In 2014, BBA Aviation sold APPH (comprising UK sites and their US Wichita site) for $128 million to Héroux-Devtek Inc.